Elections in Sønderborg Municipality

 -

-You must have valid identification to vote (health card, passport or driver's license).
+You do not need to make an appointment to vote by mail, but you must remember to bring valid identification (health card, passport or driver's license).

 -

-If you are eligible to vote in your own home, you and Citizen Service will arrange a time when you will be visited in your own home.
+If you are eligible to vote in your own home, two election officials will visit you at an agreed time so you can cast your vote.

 -

-If you are admitted to a hospital, you can get help with voting from the staff.
+If you are admitted to a hospital, you can get help with voting from the staff/patient counselors who act as postal ballot recipients.

 Polling stations